arthurdouillard/hugo-website/content/post/incremental-learning.md

 On a personal note, my team and I have submitted an article for a conference on this subject.
 If it's accepted, I'll make a blog article on it.
 Furthermore I have made a library to train incremental model: [inclearn](https://github.com/arthurdouillard/incremental_learning.pytorch).
-The library wasn't updated since a few months as I'm currently cleaning my code.
-Be sure to check it out later.